Skip to main content

 Transportation Improvement Program (TIP)

 The Transportation Improvement Program (TIP) is our formal capital program that assigns federal funds to highway, bridge, pedestrian, bicycle, and transit projects over a five-year period (by federal fiscal year).
 For each project, the TIP identifies the proposed scope, schedule, cost, and fund source.
 Both federal and state-funded projects are shown in the TIP to provide a comprehensive view of transportation projects throughout the county.
 Inclusion on the TIP allows environmental studies, project development, and construction to proceed according to the schedule presented.
 We develop the TIP in cooperation with state and local agencies, regional and local transit operators, and local communities.
 Projects on the TIP must be consistent with the goals in our Transportation Plan, Moving Dutchess Forward.
-And when appropriate, we use our Project Selection Framework (.pdf) to prioritize project requests.
+And as appropriate, we use our Project Selection Framework (.pdf) to prioritize project requests.

 About